 2. Paid training before you work

-This is similar to the scam above, I needed to list it separately because it can be very very convincing and often people are duped into wasting their money.
+This is similar to the scam above; I needed to list it separately because it can be compelling, and often people are duped into wasting their money.

 The way this works is that instead of asking you to pay to get the job (which is slightly more obvious), the scammer will tell you that your job is guaranteed, but first, you need to pay for a short training course that will prepare you for that specific job.
 Don’t fall for it!
 No legitimate company is going to ask you to do this.